Canadian Statistics Advisory Council

 Chairperson

-Dr. Howard Ramos is the Chair of the Department of Sociology at Western University and Professor.
+Dr. Howard Ramos is a Professor of Sociology at Western University.
 He investigates issues of social justice and social change and has published five books and over 50 articles and chapters on social movements, human rights, Indigenous issues, environmental advocacy, urban change, economic and tourism development, technology, ethnicity, race, immigration, and equity, diversity and inclusion in higher education.
 Dr. Ramos has worked with a wide range of advocacy and community organizations and is committed to knowledge translation and evidence-based policy.

 Catherine Beaudry